Find Nice Country Walks Near London for a Day Out

 Start & finish: Polesdon Lacey Theatre Lawn

-Getting There: Trains are running to Box Hill and Westhumble stations (2 miles from the start).
-Or trains to Dorking station (4 miles from the start).
+Getting There: Trains run to Box Hill and Westhumble stations (2 miles from the start).
+Or trains to Dorking station (4 miles from the beginning).
 If you are driving, there is a car park open at Polesdon Lacey House from 7.30 am to 7.30 pm.

 Where to take a break: Polesdon Lacey House

 “Beauty surrounds us, but usually we need to be walking in a garden to know it.” – Rumi